 Finally, remember TG, it isn't all bad.
 Holzman reminds us that "just by living in an apartment, your environmental footprint is already smaller than that of a person who owns or rents a house.
 You are already being more 'environmentally polite' just by renting an apartment!"

 See that?
 Already environmentally polite!
-Now get ready to go from polite
+Now get ready to go from polite to downright generous!

 Have a question for the Apartment Guru?
 Email her at: firstname.lastname@example.org